ninjanesto/yafl/README.md

 10. [Future](#future)

 ## Introduction
-C++ is a multi paradigm programming language and functional programming concepts keep getting added to the C++ standard.
+C++ is a multi paradigm programming language and functional programming (FP) concepts keep getting added to the C++ standard.

 Yafl is a header only library that implements some key FP concepts, such as curring / uncurring, partial application, function composition, kleisli composition, and also the Maybe and Either monads (Functor, Applicative Functor and Monad).

 This library helps you in reducing code noise and boilerplate code.
-It can improve readability (if you are accustomed to FP) and it is really fun to use and learn functional concepts.
+It can improve readability (if you are accustomed to FP) and it is really useful to learn functional concepts.

-Most of the concepts present in this library were inspired in some Haskell features, which is a really cool functional programming language
+Most of the concepts present in this library were inspired in some Haskell features.

 ### High Order Functions (HOF)
 Higher order functions are functions that take one or more functions as arguments, and/or return a function as their result.